Childhood Cancer Hearing Loss Patient Focused Drug Development (PFDD) Meeting

 When soundwaves travel through the inner ear, they stimulate sensory hair cells which trigger the nervous system to communicate with the auditory cortex of the brain.
 Platinum-based therapies like cisplatin can cause ototoxicity by damaging these hair cells which cannot regrow.
 This can result in irreversible hearing loss.1

 Current interventions such as hearing aids are implemented after hearing loss has occurred.
-They do not replace normal hearing and can be challenging for children to use.1 The overall survival rate for children with localized, nonmetastatic disease is close to 80%, making the permanent and progressive impact of ototoxicity an important consideration.3,4
+They do not replace normal hearing and can be challenging for children particularly to use.1 The overall survival rate for some cancers treated with cisplatin can reach up to ~87%, making the permanent and progressive impact of ototoxicity an important consideration.5,6

 Understanding how cisplatin-induced ototoxicity occurs